 Gallstones are what they sound like — stone-like lumps that develop in the bile ducts or gallbladder.
 They can be as small as a grain of sand or as large as a golf ball.
 The gallbladder is a small digestive organ located in the right upper abdomen.
 Its job is to produce, store and release bile, a yellowish-green fluid that aids in the digestion of fat.
 This condition is fairly common in the US, affecting 10-15 percent of the general population.
 Even though the exact cause is not well known, gallstones usually form when bile has a high concentration of bilirubin and cholesterol.

 Gallstones may show no symptoms, although most people experience pain in the upper right abdomen, especially when they consume fatty foods.
-Other symptoms of gallstones include indigestion, diarrhea, burping, abdominal pain, dark urine, vomiting, nausea, and clay-colored stool.
-People with mild symptoms may not need treatment.
+Other symptoms of gallstones include indigestion, diarrhea, burping, dark urine, vomiting, nausea, and clay-colored stool.
+People with mild or no symptoms may not need treatment.

-Potential symptoms include fever and chills, nausea and vomiting, painful abdominal cramps, bloody stool, and rectal bleeding.
+Symptoms may be minimal or include fever and chills, nausea and vomiting, painful abdominal cramps, bloody stool, and rectal bleeding.

 Diverticulitis can be treated in several ways, including:

 - Changes in diet – Your physician may get you on a liquid-only diet before weaning in low-fiber foods after several days.